pankdhnd/Observability/README.md

 In distributed tracing, a single trace contains a series of tagged time intervals called spans.
 A span can be thought of as a single unit of work.
 Spans have a start and end time, and optionally may include other metadata like logs or tags that can help classify “what happened.”
 Spans have relationships between one another, including parent-child relationships, which are used to show the specific path a particular transaction takes through the numerous services or components that make up the application.

-* **Trace** represents an end-to-end request; made up of single or multiple spans
+* **Trace** represents an end-to-end request; made up of single or multiple spans Generally, the lifecycle of a span resembles the following:

+* A request is received by a service.
+The span context is extracted from the request headers, if it exists.
+* A new span is created as a child of the extracted span context; if none exists, a new root span is created.
+* The service handles the request.
+Additional attributes and events are added to the span that are useful for understanding the context of the request, such as the hostname of the machine handling the request, or customer identifiers.
+* New spans may be created to represent work being done by sub-components of the service.
+* When the service makes a remote call to another service, the current span context is serialized and forwarded to the next service by injecting the span context into the headers or message envelope.
+* The work being done by the service completes, successfully or not.
+The span status is appropriately set, and the span is marked finished.

 * **Span** represents work done by a single-service with time intervals and associated metadata; the building blocks of a trace.
 It represents an individual unit of work done in a distributed system.
 Span Id is applicable to the flow of one microservice.
 If the developer gets this Id, he/she can find the flow of execution in a particular microservice.
 Each component of the distributed system contributes a span - a named, timed operation representing a piece of the workflow.
 Spans can (and generally do) contain “References” to other spans, which allows multiple Spans to be assembled into one complete Trace - a visualization of the life of a request as it moves through a distributed system.
   * A start timestamp and finish timestamp